 -

 We are updating the prayer list for our ill and homebound.
-Beginning on June 1, 2024 all names will be removed.
+Beginning on December 1, 2024 all names will be removed.
 We ask that you contact the office with the names of those who need our prayers and we will put them on our prayer list.
 Names of those who have requested our prayers will remain on the list for six months.
 Throughout the six months, we will always add requests.
 After six months, names will be removed and we ask those who want to be added or remain on the list to please call the office.

 -